anaulin/generative-art/README.md

 # Generative art experiments

-Store where you can buy prints, t-shirts and other products with some of the art from this repo: https://robotmolecule.threadless.com/
+Buy prints, t-shirts and other products with some of the art from this repo: https://robotmolecule.threadless.com/

 Each directory in this repo contains a different experiment, and has its own `README` and example outputs.